• Home

 Instructions

-• Meanwhile, bring 6 cups of water in a medium sauce pot to a boil.
+• Meanwhile, bring 6 cups of water in a medium saucepan to a boil.
 This should take about 8 to 10 minutes.

-• Carefully pour rice and boiling water into handheld strainer over the sink.
-Let all water drain out.
+• Carefully pour the boiling water and rice into a handheld sieve over the sink.
+Let all the water drain out.
+It should have a handle so you don’t burn yourself.

 Notes